HUMASoft/documentation/README/introduction/README.md

 DESIGN OF THE CONTROL LIBRARIES
 ------------------------------
 A control library is necessary for the communications between the computer equipped with a CANbus card and iPOS408X device.
-This library allows the construction of a fractional-order control system (FOC)[^1] or an advanced control system (ACS)[^2], as well as introducing this type of control in robotic applications, specifically in the robot TEO available in the University Carlos III of Madrid.
+This library allows the construction of a fractional-order control system (FOC) or an advanced control system (ACS)[^1], as well as introducing this type of control in robotic applications, specifically in the robot TEO available in the University Carlos III of Madrid.
 For the construction of the Soft Link Neck from the project HUMAsoft it is of great importance the developement of this library.

 The following information is related to the concepts introduced above: